 And diminishing range is first to exhaust the strongest range.
 Then you exhaust the middle range and then you exhaust the weaker range.
 So when this happens, with a row, you get a few full range reps.
 You might get to five or six of them.
 And then what you’re really counting is the rest of the full range reps is the ones where you can hang in the middle because you’ll see your repetitions.
 You’ll be able to do much more in the middle than at the top.
 So like when I do a chest press, because my point is the variable resistance solves this problem.

 Scott Myslinski: Yeah.
 It’s a really good point.

+Scott Myslinski: Yeah that examination makes a ton of sense.
+And you’re right.
 The variable resistance does inevitably kind of solve it.
 And as long as you’re doing all the partial reps to failure, you get there eventually.

 Dr. John Jaquish: Yeah.
 And I wrote that chapter mostly so people understood why the sort of stronger to weaker range ratio was so different in a row.